The Big Event! Offers on Paint, Flooring, Doors & more

 2018-Wickes-How-To-Fit-Kitchen-sink-tap-1.jpg

-Position the sink upside down on the worktop where you would like it to be located and draw around it with a pencil.
+Position the kitchen sink upside down on the worktop where you would like it to be located and draw around it with a pencil.

 2018-Wickes-How-To-Fit-Kitchen-sink-taps-2.jpg